 He owns numerous veterinary surgeries in the UK plus a helicopter and in July last year, when I visited him in Victoria Falls on my Jesus Film Project mission, he offered me his home as a base for my future mission.

 Without the $10 to play golf I left my bag at the clubhouse and walked the course instead.
 On reaching the 9th hole I sat under a tall acacia tree and got another whatsapp from Michael moaning how he had to pay my daughter’s term fees for Peterhouse boarding school back in January 2016 when I had cancer – even though he had offered.
-I was so fed up by this stage I just wrote – whatever.
+It certainly didn’t sound like his tone and I was so fed up by this stage I just wrote – whatever.

 I sat upstairs at the hotel bar overlooking the course sipping my last coke and on leaving was met outside by Surprise, a taxi driver who had taken me to Langton’s shop in Monde Village in April last year to show the Jesus film.
 He offered me a free lift to Michael’s and I burst into tears along the way telling him no-one loves me except Jesus and my kids.

 The next morning I took my tent and rucksack plus a bag of mielie meal; bully beef and some candles from Michael’s pantry to stay with Tafadzwa, the receptionist at Zambezi National Park for the night, who cooked me crocodile for supper.
 With no money I decided to travel to Troutbeck to sell my car that I had lent to the Hallowes.
 The next night Tafadzwa paid for my bus fare to Harare and on the way to the bus rank I went back to my cousin’s house to fetch my suitcase and leave his house keys but Forget, the gardener had locked the gate and gone off.